dfinke/ImportExcel/README.md

 (Check out the examples `help Export-Excel -Examples`)

 * New function `Export-Charts` (requires Excel to be installed) - Export Excel charts out as JPG files
-* New function `Add-ConditionalFormatting` Adds contitional formatting to worksheet
+* New function `Add-ConditionalFormatting` Adds conditional formatting to worksheet
-* New function `Set-Format` Applies Number, font, alignment and colour formatting to a range of Excel Cells
+* New function `Set-Format` Applies Number, font, alignment and color formatting to a range of Excel Cells
 * `ColorCompletion` an argument completer for `Colors` for params across functions

 I also worked out the parameters so you can do this, which is the same as passing `-Now`.
 It creates an Excel file name for you, does an auto fit and sets up filters.